 ms value of zero to disable

 default value.
 For the DTLS protocol, the more detailed

 This function requires to set a pull timeout callback.
 See

-In older GnuTLS versions it is required to manually verify the peer’s certificate during the handshake by using gnutls_certificate_set_verify_function, and gnutls_certificate_verify_peers2.
+In older GnuTLS versions it is required to verify the peer’s certificate during the handshake by setting a callback with gnutls_certificate_set_verify_function, and then using gnutls_certificate_verify_peers3 from it.
 See Certificate authentication for more information.

 void gnutls_session_set_verify_cert (gnutls_session_t session, const char * hostname, unsigned flags)

-int gnutls_certificate_verify_peers2 (gnutls_session_t session, unsigned int * status)
+int gnutls_certificate_verify_peers3 (gnutls_session_t session, const char * hostname, unsigned int * status)